 The Bohol Bee Farm is a secluded resort that has become a popular stop on itineraries to Panglao Island’s Alona Beach.
 It’s located on a cliff, where guests may spend the day relaxing with a sea view.
 The restaurant is one of the site’s highlights.
 Outside the eatery, The Buzzz Ice Cream serves delicious ice cream flavors such as malunggay, tomato, spicy ginger, and coconut on cones made from dried cassava.

 7. Loboc River

-The Loboc River is a river located in Bohol known for its picturesque scenery and its floating restaurants.
+The Loboc River is a river in Bohol known for its picturesque scenery and floating restaurants.
 The river is popular for swimming, canoeing, and kayaking.
 There are also several Bohol tourist spots located along its banks.

 8. Chocolate Hills

 The Chocolate Hills are a geological formation located in Bohol.
 The hills are made of limestone and are covered in green grass.
-In summer when the grass is brown they resemble mounds of chocolate syrup dropped on ice cream, hence the name.
+In summer, when the grass is brown, they resemble mounds of chocolate syrup dropped on ice cream, hence the name.
 The Chocolate Hills are a popular tourist spot and are Bohol’s most famous attraction.

 9. Danao Adventure Park

 Danao Adventure Park is an amusement park located in Bohol.
 It is a popular spot for tourists who are looking for a fun day out.
 The park has a variety of rides and attractions, including a water park, a go-kart track, and a mini-golf course.